fb-pixel-img

 While experts like the EPA’s Fitzgerald highly discourage flushing medications, the FDA says flushing can serve as a last resort for disposal of medications with high potential for misuse and/or abuse or whose ingestion may result in death from one inappropriately taken dose.
 These include drugs that contain fentanyl.
 Here is a list of medications on FDA’s flush list.

-Disposing of medicines in household trash
+Disposal of expired medicine in household trash

 If your medication has expired and you can’t find a take-back program near you, it’s possible to dispose of most drugs in the trash (as long as they aren’t on the FDA’s flush list).
 Make sure to remove the drugs from their original containers, mix them with something yucky like dirt or cat litter, and put the mix in a closed container to prevent spillage or leakage.
 Don’t forget to scratch out personal information on the packaging and throw it out as well (or recycle, if applicable).